 \subsection{Metadata challenges}

-We have selected Aljazeera programs that were manually transcribed (albeit without timing information).
-A total of 19 programs series were collected, recorded over 10 years.
-Most, but not all, of the recorded programs included the following metadata: program name, episode title, presenter name, guests' names, speaker change information, date, and topic.
-The duration of an episode is typically 20--50 minutes, and the recorded programs can be split into three broad categories; \textbf{conversation} (63\%), where a presenter talks with more than one guest discussing current affairs; \textbf{interview} (19\%), where a presenter speaks with one guest; and \textbf{report} (18\%), such as news or documentary.
-Conversational speech, which includes the use of multiple dialects and overlapping talkers, is a challenging condition and is the typical scenario for political debate and talk show programs.
+We have selected Aljazeera programmes that were manually transcribed (albeit without timing information).
+A total of 19 programmes series were collected, recorded over 10 years.
+Most, but not all, of the recorded programmes included the following metadata: programme name, episode title, presenter name, guests' names, speaker change information, date, and topic.
+The duration of an episode is typically 20--50 minutes, and the recorded programmes can be split into three broad categories; \textbf{conversation} (63\%), where a presenter talks with more than one guest discussing current affairs; \textbf{interview} (19\%), where a presenter speaks with one guest; and \textbf{report} (18\%), such as news or documentary.
+Conversational speech, which includes the use of multiple dialects and overlapping talkers, is a challenging condition and is the typical scenario for political debate and talk show programmes.

 Much of the recorded data used in MGB-2 was Modern Standard Arabic (MSA): we estimate that more than 70\% of the speech is MSA, with the rest in Dialectal Arabic (DA), which we categorised as: Egyptian (EGY), Gulf (GLF), Levantine (LEV), and North African (NOR).
 English and French language speech is also included, where typically the speech is translated and dubbed into Arabic.
 This is not marked in the transcribed text.